decafcode/nsql/INTERNALS.md

    $ git submodule init
    $ git submodule update
    ```
-2. Run `npm install` to download dependencies.
+2. Run `npm install` to download dependencies and compile the native code.
-3. Run `npx node-gyp configure` to prepare a native-code build environment.
-4. Run `npx node-gyp build` to force local compilation of the native code.
 You
    will need to have the following development tools installed on your local
    machine:
    - Python 3 (for `node-gyp`)